John’s marathon road to recovery

 ‘During the second chemo session, with all the lines in me and with the pudding bowl, space helmet cold cap on my head, my wife and I received a message that we had become first time grandparents.
 There couldn't have been better news.’

-The first steps towards London Marathon
+The first steps towards the London Marathon

-Friendship as well as family helped John through chemotherapy.
+Friendship, as well as family, helped John through chemotherapy.
 He also joined the Guy’s Cancer Centre walking sessions during that time, forging a sense of community with others who had recently experienced or were currently experiencing similar treatment.

 Although the group no longer officially meet as part of Guy’s Cancer Centre, they still get together fortnightly in Greenwich.
 Some of them even came to cheer John on in his first ever marathon, which he ran to fundraise for the TOUR team.

 The lead up the marathon was challenging for John, and he sprained his ankle during the last few weeks of training.
-Fortunately, with rest and recovery he was fit enough to get back on track just in time.
+Fortunately, with rest and recovery, he was fit enough to get back on track just in time.
 But even through the painful setbacks, one goal kept him going.

 ‘Above all perhaps, one of the big driving forces for me has been to show the many other men diagnosed with prostate cancer each year at whatever stage, that it needn't and shouldn't be allowed to take over your life completely.